Akillis Story

 Excavator

-is Akillis middle name!
-She has dug a huge underground fall-out shelter . . .
+was Akillis middle name!
+She had dug a huge underground fall-out shelter . . .

 several times.
-Every time we fill it in, she digs it again.
+Every time we filled it in, she dug it out again.
 Her gigantic pits, when the

-earth roof caves in, become playgrounds for the goats, which love to jump in and out of
+earth roof caves in, became playgrounds for the goats, which loved to jump in and out of

 the holes.
 Once when we moved her and her goats to the pasture adjacent to the barn, she